odikia/rabbit_in_a_dbt/readme.md

   development_phase='Development'
 ) }}
 ```

+### How It Works
+- Initialize Query List: Begins by initializing an empty list called queries to store individual SQL queries for each model.
+- Loop Over Models: Iterates over each model provided in the models list.
+  - Generate Query for Each Model: Constructs a SQL query that selects:
+    - The model name.
+    - The run order specified for the model.
+    - The row count from the model's table.
+    - The current timestamp to capture when the model was run.
+    - Run notes provided in the macro call.
+    - The dbt project name.
+    - The phase of development for the model
+  - Append to Queries List: Each constructed query is appended to the `queries` list.
+- Combine Queries: After all individual model queries are created, they are combined into a single SQL query using 'union all'.
+- Return Final Query: Outputs the final combined query, ready for execution.

+This macro is useful for logging and auditing model runs within a dbt project, providing a quick overview of each model's state at the time of the run.

 ## get_column_stats
 The `get_column_stats` macro generates SQL queries to get statistics about columns in a database table.
 The result of this macro is a SQL query that gets the top entities by count for each column in a table, with the ability to specify column-specific values for max_entities and min_count, and the ability to skip certain columns.